Managing Anger With Time Out

+Here's one thing you don't want to do.
 Don't tell your partner they need a time-out.
-They will likely get defensive.
+They'll get defensive!
 Use the time-out for yourself.
+Even if you think they need one, don't go there.
 If you set the example they may follow.

 Note: Over time, if your partner doesn't respect the time-out, this may indicate abusive behavior.
 Following you during time-outs, preventing you from leaving or any unwanted physical contact are signs of abuse.
 Please seek professional help if needed.

 Using time-outs keeps the argument from escalating.
 Instead time-out helps control your reactions.
 This can restore self-esteem and decrease stress.

 It's also great role-modeling for kids.
 Imagine if your parents used time-outs instead of screaming or hitting?
 How would that have changed your attitudes about anger?

 Time-out is a powerful way to normalize anger and express feelings instead of blowing up.
 Anger doesn't have to get out of control, you need to catch it early and make a plan to remove yourself.

 If you want more help in catching your anger read When You Or Someone You Love Gets Angry.